 Each school has secured entries with strict procedures for access using the Raptor Visitor and Volunteer Management Systems which flags unsafe visitors.

 The District employs a robust radio communication system for internal communications as well as direct communication with EMS personnel during emergencies via the Oswego County Emergency Communications Department.

 Each school has a Special Patrol Officer (SPO) who is a uniformed member of the Oswego County Sheriff's Department and is responsible for the safety and security of all students, staff, and visitors.
 SPOs do not handle student discipline, which is the responsibility of the assistant principal in each building.
 The Oswego County SPO Program is a partnership of participating schools in Oswego County and the Sheriff’s Office.
 Research indicates several benefits of this type of program.
 Prevention of school violence and an increased perception of safety are clear benefits.
 There is also evidence that the relationships developed between these officers and students reduce crime rates in schools and the community as well as increase the likelihood that at-risk students will receive the supports they need from social service and health care systems.

 Identifying At-Risk Students

 Our safety programming teaches students and staff to be mindful of what is happening with those around them so students at risk of being violent can be identified.
-School staff and our law enforcement partners work together to develop interventions for these students.
+The District uses the Raptor Behavioral Threat and Suicide Risk Assessments in cooperation with our law enforcement partners to develop interventions for these students.
 Students and parents have access to a tip-line to report threats to student safety via the school website.
 We also utilize the Devereaux Student Strengths Assessment (DESSA) which is a screening tool to measure social-emotional competencies related to the Second Step Program in use in the District.

 Encouraging parents and the community members to become active members of the school community plays a very important role in ensuring a safe school.
 The District works hard to engage the community through a strong communications plan.